 The temperature on Koh Phangan generally fluctuates between 24 and 32 C but can dip as low as 20 C and rise to 36 C on occasion.
 The tropical climate is highly humid.
 However, in spite of the high temperatures, sea breezes keep things fresh.

 There are two weather conditions to take into consideration while staying in Koh Phangan; The hot season from January – April and the rainy season from May to early December.
+Regardless of the time of the year, you'll love all the best things to do in Koh Phangan.

 Find your neighborhood